 THE LACEWEB - FUTURE POSSIBILITIES

 Posted 1997.
+Last Updated April 2014.

-|Feedback & Email |
+Feedback & Email

 Introduction

 The material in the Laceweb Pages on the Internet may be suggestive of the rich implications of the Laceweb movement.
 Laceweb Internet viewers have a 'privileged point of penetration' in being privy to a mass of 'inside' information about the Laceweb.
-While much of the literature and other references as well as events, festivals and gatherings quoted in these Laceweb pages are in the public domain, never before has the inter-relatedness and connectedness of this material been revealed so that some of the patterns and processes become visible, along with their links to practical action.
+While much of the literature and other references as well as events, festivals and gatherings quoted in these Laceweb pages are in the public domain, never before has the inter-relatedness and connectedness of this material been revealed so that some of the patterns and processes may become visible, along with their links to practical action.
 This partial big picture would be news to almost anyone in the Laceweb as well.
 Even so, the Laceweb on the Internet is only a tiny glimpse.
 Most of what happens in the Laceweb will never appear on the Internet.

 The Laceweb is in many respects atypical as a social movement when compared with other movements.
 There is no process of 'becoming a member'.
 People may be part of it without knowing.
 You never really 'know' whether you are in the Laceweb and yet you may well be certain that you are.
 Other's may not be sure about you at all.
 Information about the Laceweb may be withheld.
 Up to the posting of these pages, very few would have a sense of the full richness of possibilities of the Laceweb.
-Few know the richness of the Laceweb's past (for example, some of this richness shows up in the content of the Laceweb Timeline in Communal Ways for Healing the World.
+Few know the richness of the Laceweb's past (for example, some of this richness shows up in the content of the Laceweb Timeline in Communal Ways for Healing the World and in Inma Project.

 The time-frames of thinking of some within the Laceweb are 300 to 500 years.
 For some the major challenge is surviving till tomorrow.
 Some Laceweb people contemplate Global Reform.
 Others are concerned with surviving the day.
+Refer On Global Reform.

 The Laceweb differs from Utopian movements that typically hold up a preplanned unified abstract ideal.
 The Laceweb is very 'short' on 'grand theory'.
 The Laceweb way is - 'use local wisdoms and knowings - act and check outcomes - repeat what works - go for what's missing in our local wellbeing'.
 Each 'local' may be different.

-The meta-outcome in each 'local' may be a tentative, or even a sustained move to a world were our particular local wellbeing needs are fully met - a utopia.
+The meta-outcome in each 'local' may be a tentative, or even a sustained move to a world where our particular local wellbeing needs are fully met - a utopia.
 So there may be many possible utopias in the making - not preplanned, not as 'pious hopes' and 'grand illusions' - rather, as experienced wellbeing grounded in practical action.

-An example of this focus on possible local action is the Laceweb document Self-Help Action Supporting Survivors Of Torture And Trauma in Se Asia, Oceania and Australasia .
+An example of this focus on possible local action is the Laceweb document Self-Help Action Supporting Survivors Of Torture And Trauma in SE Asia, Oceania and Australasia .

 A more micro example of possible local action is the energy evolving around a safe haven in Cairns Northern Australia - refer Evolving a SE Asia Pacific Self Help Trauma Support Intercultural Network - A Small Micro-Proposal.